Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 • When to Vet: If your cat eats grass daily or vomits without bringing up hairballs/objects, see a vet immediately.

-4 Reasons Why Your Cat Eats Grass
+4 Reasons Why Cats Eat Grass

 1. The Purge Mechanism (Nature’s Detox)